With one early-morning trade already in the books, here are three things we’ll be keeping an eye on around the baseball world this weekend:

 3. Will Castellanos find a new home?

 The messy, months-long divorce between the Phillies and Nick Castellanos finally came to a close yesterday when Philadelphia officially released the veteran, making him a free agent eligible to sign with any interested club for the league minimum.
-Speculatively speaking, teams like the Padres, Guardians, and Royals could have a spot for them in their outfield/DH mixes, but Castellanos is coming off a down season at the plate and has long been a sub-par defender.
+Speculatively speaking, teams like the Padres, Guardians, and Royals could have a spot for him in their outfield/DH mixes, but Castellanos is coming off a down season at the plate and has long been a sub-par defender.
 Upon being released, he also opened up (to an extent) about his clash with manager Rob Thomson, admitting that after being lifted for a defensive replacement in Miami, he brought a beer into the dugout while the game was still going and began to air some grievances with his skipper before teammates intervened to calm him down.
 Will another club take a chance on Castellanos?

 I would not have picked Gallen early on to be the last of the Mohicans.